jonaaix/laravel-easy-backups/docs/docs/20-creating-backups.md

 use Aaix\LaravelEasyBackups\Facades\Backup;

 Backup::database('app_data')
-    ->saveTo('s3-backup') // Matches the 'remote_disk' config default
+    ->saveTo('backup') // Optional: Defaults to the 'remote_disk' config
     ->compress()
     ->encryptWithPassword('secret')
-    ->maxRemoteBackups(7) // Keep the last 7 backups on S3
-    ->maxLocalBackups(3)  // Keep the last 3 backups locally
+    ->maxRemoteBackups(7) // Keep the last 7 backups on the remote disk ->maxLocalBackups(3)  // Keep the last 3 backups locally
     ->run();

 // Or simply using age-based retention:

 Backup::database('app_data')
-    ->saveTo('s3-backup')
     ->maxRemoteDays(40) // Deletes backups older than 40 days
     ->run();
 ```

-* `->saveTo('s3-backup')`: This method instructs the package to store the backup on the specified disk.
-Make sure this disk is defined in `config/filesystems.php`.
+* `->saveTo('my-backup')`: This method instructs the package to store the backup on the specified disk.
+If omitted, the default disk from `config/easy-backups.php` is used.
+* `->onlyLocal()`: Forces the backup to be stored only locally, ignoring any default remote disk configuration.
 * `->compress()`: This method instructs the package to compress the backup archive before storing it.
 * `->encryptWithPassword('secret')`: This method instructs the package to encrypt the backup archive.
 * `->maxRemoteBackups(7)`: After a successful backup to a remote disk, this will delete the oldest backups, ensuring only the 7 most recent ones are kept.